-It's that time of year again — school is almost out and fun days at the pool and summer camp are upon us.
+It's that time of year again — fun days at the pool and summer camp are upon us.

 Summer is a great time to be outside enjoying the warm sunny weather, and it can be even better when everyone is safe!
 Sunburn and dehydration are two words you do not want in your sun-day, fun-day vocabulary.
 Here are a few things to watch out for this summer and how to keep your kids safe: